BHznJNs/node-mp3-player/README.md

 # node-mp3-player

-A mp3 playing library which can play .mp3 audio from web for Node.js cli.
+A mp3 playing library which can play .mp3 audio from network and local for Node.js cli.

 ## Installation